 Large-scale restoration efforts began in 2011 in Harris Creek sanctuary.
 The initial phase of the restoration project was completed in 2015, with a total of 348 acres of reef restored.
-Monitoring is underway to gauge success.
+All six-year monitoring has been completed.

 Oyster monitoring reports can be found here:

 Below is an interactive map with the restoration reefs in the Harris Creek sanctuary.
-The legend and layers are located in the upper right hand corner.
+The legend and layers are located in the upper right-hand corner.
 You can click on a reef to see more information.
-The information was last updated in 2018.
+The information was last updated in March 2023.

 Restoration sites are identified as ‘seed only’ restoration (hatchery-produced spat-on-shell added to existing remnant reefs) or ‘substrate + seed’ restoration (adding reef-building substrate to the reef footprint, followed by planting with hatchery-produced spat-on-shell) or ‘premet’ (sites that already meet the Oyster Metrics target oyster density (50+ oysters per m2) and oyster biomass (50+ grams per m2) and did not receive initial restoration).